jaytmiller/htc-utils/aws-annex-setup/README.md

 # AWS setup for condor_annex

+## Overview

 This set of scripts and pre-fab configuration files creates a basic condor_annex setup capable of spawning EC2 worker nodes automatically and running jobs on them.

-The fundamental AWS configuration comes from the condor_annex system; these instructions and scripts attempt to sort out the Annex installation process for one working configuration which fulfills the original Annex goal of easier setup.
+The fundamental HTCondor configuration for AWS comes from the condor_annex system; these instructions and scripts attempt to sort out the Annex installation process for one working configuration as a starting point for beginners.

-It is a modernization and consolidation of these Annex setup links:
+This is a modernization and consolidation of these Annex setup links:

   - [Cloud seeded Annex,  scratch AMI] (https://htcondor-wiki.cs.wisc.edu/index.cgi/wiki?p=CondorInTheCloudSeedConstruction)
   - [HTCondor Uwisc rpm Repo Setup] (https://research.cs.wisc.edu/htcondor/instructions/el/7/development/)